zenml-io/zenml-projects/sign-language-detection-yolov5/README.md

 ### :rocket: Remote ZenML Server

-For Advanced use cases where we have a remote orchestrator or step operators such as Vertex AI or to share stacks and pipeline informations with team we need to have a seperated non local remote ZenML Server that it can be accessible from your machine as well as all stack components that may need access to the server.
+For Advanced use cases where we have a remote orchestrator or step operators such as Vertex AI or to share stacks and pipeline information with team we need to have a separated non local remote ZenML Server that it can be accessible from your machine as well as all stack components that may need access to the server.
 [Read more information about the use case here](https://docs.zenml.io/getting-started/deploying-zenml)

-In order to acheive this there are two different ways to get access to a remote ZenML Server.
+In order to achieve this there are two different ways to get access to a remote ZenML Server.

 1. Deploy and manage the server manually on [your own cloud](https://docs.zenml.io/getting-started/deploying-zenml)/
 2. Sign up for [ZenML Cloud](https://zenml.io/cloud-signup) and get access to a hosted